COVID-19 Vaccine Information

 Please note, the CDC recommends you continue to receive the same vaccine that you have been given for your two previous doses (i.e., Moderna or Pfizer).
 If this is not possible, you may receive the other (York Hospital offers only the Moderna vaccine).
 For further details on the third dose vaccine for immunocompromised individuals, please visit: https://www.cdc.gov/coronavirus/2019ncov/vaccines/recommendations/immuno.html.

-Following the August 18 CDC announcement regarding the availability of booster doses for all adults later this fall, York Hospital will continue to monitor the CDC recommendations and guidelines, and will update our policy as plans evolve.
+York Hospital continues to monitor the CDC recommendations and guidelines regarding availability of booster doses for all adults, More information about booster doses for all vaccinated adults will be available in coming weeks and we will update our policy and our website as soon as plans evolve.
 At this time, additional doses or booster shots are not being offered to anybody who is not immunocompromised – this includes older adults and/or health care workers – and we do not have a waiting list.
-More information about booster doses for all vaccinated people will be available in coming weeks.
-You can read the August 18 CDC announcement by visiting: https://www.cdc.gov/media/releases/2021/s0818-covid-19-booster-shots.html.
+You can find the August 18 CDC recommendations and other recommendations by visiting: https://www.cdc.gov/media/releases/2021/s0818-covid-19-booster-shots.html.

 To clarify for all patients, CDC guidelines recommend at least 28 days between second and third vaccine doses for someone who is immune-compromised.
 For all adults who are NOT immune-compromised, the CDC guidelines recommend a third dose or booster shot eight months after an individual receives their second dose (Moderna or Pfizer).